 For yo-yoing deeper fish basically just drop your lure over the side straight down and let it drop fast until it hits the bottom.
 Then engage the reel and retrieve as fast as you can about half way to even all the way up then stop and let it drop to the bottom again and repeat, hence the name like a "yo-yo".
 Just keep up this technique using various retrieve speeds and depths when reeling in the iron before letting it drop again and take note of the depth you are in when hooked up or bit so next time you can concentrate more on fishing that zone.
 Generally local Yellow's like a fast retrieve but if one way doesn't work after being exhausted, try something different.

-For color I start by matching the bait and/or water color in the area being fished.
+Color I start by matching the bait and/or water color in the area being fished.
 Anything scrambled egg, green or chrome/mackerel I personally like and start with but everyone has their own advice here.
-Tady, Salas, Sumo are all popular brand heavy iron that work great for yo-yo Yellowtail.
+Tady, Salas, Sumo are all popular brand iron that work great for yo-yo fishing deep water fish.